Back to School & Self-Care: Time-Saving Tips for Busy Parents and Kids

 2. Set Designated 'Quiet Time'

 After school, implement a ‘quiet time’ where everyone can unwind individually.
 Whether they prefer reading, napping, or doing art, this peaceful transition helps everyone recharge after a busy day.
-It could be right when you get home or maybe after a snack and chat time where you all recap the days events.
+It could be right when you get home or maybe after a snack and chat time where you all recap the day's events.

 The Benefits of Prioritizing Self-Care